suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 ---

-# So ouw app has to change behavior based on what URL the user is displaying
+# So our app has to change behavior based on what URL the user is displaying

 - We need a way to differentiate our user interface based on URL
 - We need a way to let the user navigate around